Gravel Calculator

 Formula & Method

-Volume (cubic feet) = area × (depth in inches ÷ 12).
+Volume = area × depth.
 Cubic yards = cubic feet ÷ 27.
-Weight in tons ≈ cubic yards × 1.4 (standard crushed gravel density).
+Weight in tons ≈ cubic yards × 1.4 (standard crushed gravel); in metric that is roughly 1.68 tonnes per cubic meter.

 Example Calculation